opensafely/documentation/docs/actions-reusable.md

 !!! note
     If you're thinking about developing a reusable action, then start by creating a new study within the [`opensafely`](https://github.com/opensafely) organisation that encapsulates the problem.
-    As a minimum, the study should [extract](actions-cohortextractor.md) and operate on a cohort: indeed, the code that operates on the cohort *is* the reusable action.
+    As a minimum, the study should [extract](/ehrql/) and operate on a dataset: indeed, the code that operates on the dataset *is* the reusable action.

     At this point, you should [open an issue](https://github.com/opensafely-actions/.github/issues).
     Below, we describe how to convert the study into a reusable action.